The Naylor Learning Center

 How to Request Accommodations

-- To identify the need for consideration of reasonable accommodations contact the Director of the Naylor Learning Center, Mary Ellen Schubert at email@example.com
+- To identify the need for consideration of reasonable accommodations contact Director of The Naylor Learning Center Derek Fincham at email@example.com

 - Students need to provide their name, contact phone number, type of disability or presenting issue(s) and if they are a current or incoming student.